ashmehta/ChatBot-Final/README.md

             System.out.println("Great!
 If your teacher gave you any tips to follow, use them.");
             System.out.println("Additionally, if you have any other late work, get it done!.");
         }
-        System.out.println("After you have turned in all your stuff lets see what you can do to improve your study habits");
+        System.out.println("After you have turned in all your stuff lets see what you can do to improve your study habits");// Implements requirements for 2a
         System.out.println("Do you have a planner.");
         String planner = user_input.next();
         if (planner.equals("no")) {